Points of Interest

 625 South State Street

-Dedicated in 1934, this stunning building is modeled after the Tudor-Gothic styles of Cambridge and Oxford.
+Dedicated in 1934, this stunning building is modeled after the Gothic Revival styles of Cambridge and Oxford.
 Stop inside to see the beautiful library.

 1398 East Ann Street